Privicore

 Registered policies that are currently enforcing rules.
 Active policies:

-Evaluate all matching operations
+Evaluate all operations matching selected events

 Trigger voting workflows when conditions are met